8g6-new/c_spectrogram/README.md

 - **MP3 Decoding & PNG Saving**: Competitive with Python, thanks to efficient [minimp3](https://github.com/lieff/minimp3) and [libpng](http://www.libpng.org/pub/png/libpng.html).
 - **STFT**: Improved with FFTW wisdom caching and OpenMP, but still trails Librosa.
 New microsecond-precision benchmarking in `main.c` helps identify bottlenecks.
-- **Filter Bank Spectrograms**: Generalized to support Mel, Bark, ERB, Chirp, Cam, Log10, and Cent scales, using BLAS (`cblas_sdot`) and OpenMP.
+- **Filter Bank Spectrograms**: Generalized to support Mel, Bark, ERB, Chirp, Cam and Log10 scales, using BLAS (`cblas_sdot`) and OpenMP.
 Performance is decent but limited by nested loops; only one loop is vectorized.
 Future `cblas_sgemm` use could improve this.
 - **FCC**: Modularized computation returns coefficient arrays, optimized with BLAS and OpenMP.
 Visualization is decoupled, improving flexibility but requiring separate plotting calls.
 - **Scalability**: OpenMP parallelization scales well on multi-core systems, though Librosa remains faster for unknown reasons.